Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 It also gives the employer flexibility to cut shifts when business is slow, rather than pay wages to idle staff.

 There are advantages for employees, too.
-Not paying super often results in higher hourly rates, which is appealing to younger workers, as is the flexibility of working an a temp basis.
+Not paying super often results in higher hourly rates, which is appealing to younger workers, as is the flexibility of working on a temp basis.

 Industries were taking on contractors is common

-Examples of industries where consultants are commonly used:
+Examples of industries where contractors are commonly used: